agencyenterprise/neurotechdevkit/docs/index.md

 [![Tests](https://github.com/agencyenterprise/neurotechdevkit/actions/workflows/test.yml/badge.svg)](https://github.com/agencyenterprise/neurotechdevkit/actions/workflows/test.yml)
 [![Gallery examples](https://circleci.com/gh/agencyenterprise/neurotechdevkit.png?style=shield)](https://circleci.com/gh/agencyenterprise/neurotechdevkit)

-The [_Neurotech Development Kit_ (NDK)](https://agencyenterprise.github.io/neurotechdevkit/) is an open-source software library designed to enhance accessibility to cutting-edge neurotechnology.
+The [_Neurotech Development Kit_ (NDK)](https://agencyenterprise.github.io/neurotechdevkit/) is an open-source and community-driven software library designed to lower the barrier of entry to cutting-edge neurotechnology for all enthusiasts, from scientists to clinicians and software hackers.
-Featuring an easy-to-use API and pre-built examples, the NDK provides a seamless starting point for users.
-Moreover, the NDK offers educational resources, such as interactive simulations and notebook-based tutorials, catering to a diverse audience including researchers, educators, engineers, and trainees.
-By lowering the barrier of entry for newcomers and accelerating the progress of researchers, the NDK aims to be a versatile and invaluable tool for the neurotech community.

-The initial set of target users for the NDK are ultrasound simulation trainees – individuals with backgrounds in technical or neuroscience-related fields who are learning to perform ultrasound simulations.
-Our goal is to help users familiarize themselves with ultrasound simulation, understand the importance of input parameters, and streamline the process of running and visualizing simulations.
-In the future, we plan to expand the NDK's features to incorporate additional functionality and modalities, catering to a broader range of users, including ultrasound researchers, product developers, machine learning engineers, and many more.
+This package enables those fascinated with the future of neurotechnology and humanity to explore next-generation technologies without needing access to a laboratory or expensive medical equipment.
+As a community-driven project, we encourage you to contribute code, feedback, and features to help develop the future of human-machine communication and accelerate us towards a better future.

+To empower users of any technical level, NDK features an easy-to-use API and a range of ready-to-use examples.
+And for advanced neuro-developers, it provides precise control of low-level functionality and an easy-to-expand framework.
+NDK is a rapidly developing project with the aim of attracting budding researchers, engineers, academics, and hackers to work on neurotechnology.
+To this end, we plan to rapidly expand the functionality of the package, build a friendly and empowered community of contributors, help guide new contributors, run machine-learning competitions, host hackathons, and much more.

 The initial release of NDK provides support for transcranial functional ultrasound stimulation, with a focus on providing comprehensive documentation, API flexibility, and visualizations.
-The Neurotech Development Kit is actively developed and we welcome feedback and contributions.

 ![Simulation](https://raw.githubusercontent.com/agencyenterprise/neurotechdevkit/main/docs/images/ndk_example.gif)